Pretty Good Privacy

 Rachiyta JainCyber Forensics, Cyber Security

-A common question that pops in every human mind is what makes PGP better than others?
-When a hacker tries to do cryptanalysis[1] he notices the pattern of the encrypted text.
+A common question that pops into every human mind is what makes PGP better than others?
+When a hacker tries to do cryptanalysis[1], he deduces the pattern of the encrypted text.
 PGP compresses the data making it impossible to study the correct patterns.
 Compressing the data also reduces the size thus making it easier and faster to transport the data.
 A session key is generated after this based on your pattern of keyboard and mouse movements.
-It is a onetime key and unique to all.
-This session key is used to encrypt the compressed data.
-After this the session key that was used is encrypted using RSA algorithm.
-For this encryption the receiver’s public key is used.
-The encrypted data and key is then sent to the receiver.
+It is a one-time-key and unique to all.
+This session key encrypts the compressed data.
+After this, the session key gets encrypted through the RSA algorithm.
+For this encryption, the receiver’s public key is used.
+The encrypted data and key are then sent to the receiver.
 This is the encryption process.

 PGP